sunlightlabs/branding-bar/README.md

     </div>
     ```

-3. Add css from the default branding bar styles.
-Refer to [/src/css/brandingbar-default.css](https://github.com/sunlightlabs/branding-bar/blob/master/src/css/brandingbar-default.css).
+3. To style the contents of the branding bar (based on above html), use css from the [default branding bar stylesheet](https://github.com/sunlightlabs/branding-bar/blob/master/src/css/brandingbar-default.css).
 You may need to override global styles set by the site's stylesheets.

 ---